BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 1. [Generate](https://www.uuidgenerator.net/version4) a v4 uuid for the device ID
 1. OnStar login: username, password, PIN, [TOTP Key (Please click link for instructions)](https://github.com/BigThunderSR/OnStarJS?tab=readme-ov-file#new-requirement-as-of-2024-11-19)
-1. Your vehicle's VIN which is easily found in the monthly OnStar diagnostic emails, in your OnStar account or in the offcial OnStar apps
+1. Your vehicle's VIN which is easily found in the monthly OnStar diagnostic emails, in your OnStar account or in the official OnStar apps
 1. MQTT server information: hostname, username, password

 > **NOTE**: Please review [this page](https://github.com/BigThunderSR/homeassistant-addons-onstar2mqtt/discussions/1134) if you do not know how to create directories in Home Assistant